zhezhouzz/Marple-Supplementary-Material/formalization/README.md

   - `BasicTyping.v`: Definitions and notations for the basic typing.
   - `BasicTypingProp.v`: Lemmas for the basic typing rules.
   - `Qualifier.v`: Definitions and notations for qualifiers.
-  - `ListCtx.v`: Definitions and notations for reasoning about polymorphic contexts.
+  - `ListCtx.v`: Definitions and notations for reasoning about type context.
   - `RefinementType.v`: Definitions and notations of Hoare Automata Types.
   - `Denotation.v`: Definitions and notations of the automaton and type denotation.
   - `Instantiation.v`: Lemmas for the substitution under type context.